Configuration Reference

 Custom Job Scheduler Resources

-ReFrame allows you to define custom scheduler resources for each partition that you can then transparently access through the extra_resources attribute of a regression test.
+ReFrame allows you to define custom scheduler resources for each partition that can then be transparently accessed through the extra_resources attribute of a test or from an environment.

 Yes